A Quick Jaunt to Dubai

 Hanging out in Kathmandu

 Our previous visit to Nepal had been twelve years previously and Thamel, the travellers hub, hadn’t changed at all.
 It was full of internet cafes, bakeries, restaurants, trekking companies and shops selling everything from incense to Nepalese clothing.
-One of our favourite hangouts, New Orleans was still going strong.
+One of our favourite hangouts, New Orleans, was still going strong.
 We spent an evening there drinking cocktails and listening to live music.

 T Goes Down with Food Poisoning

 We took a bus along the Prithi Highway to Pokhara, a spectacular road following the Trisuli River.
-Pokhara is situated by a lake and is a major trekking base with a chilled vibe.
-We checked into the Hotel Pokhara Peace.
-And then went straight out for dinner and cocktails (yes – we like cocktails!)
+Pokhara is situated next to a lake and is a major trekking base with a chilled vibe.
+We checked into the Hotel Pokhara Peace. and then went straight out for dinner and cocktails (yes – we like cocktails!)
 T took one look at her veggie noodles and took flight!
 Unfortunately, she went down with a severe dose of food poisoning which put her out of action for about a week.

 In the meantime, the remaining duo explored Pokhara on a series of day hikes, while T suffered, unable to leave the hotel room.
 She eventually surfaced for an early morning trip to see sunrise over the Annapurna mountain range.